VLE Learning Analytics

 Only teaching staff, designated administrative staff, and designated technical support staff can access some of this data inside the VLE.
-As part of our “Student Data from VLEs” project we have developed tools to surface some of this data for students.

 All of this data is held securely inside the VLE database.
 Some grades, once finalised, may be transferred into student systems (such as EUCLID) and thus into the student transcript: this is managed locally by schools.

 What staff can do with this data

 In addition to the ways in which the VLE’s tools call on this data for core functionality, you can access a variety of reports and tools to gain an overview of student activity within your course, to analyse the effectiveness of specific modules or tools, and alert you to items in need of attention.
 This may include an alert if an individual student has not accessed the course, or a specified part of the course, for some time.

 You may also extract some activity data on individual students in order to discuss that data with that student, including identifying potential support needs.

 Some anonymised and aggregated data, such as the class average score for a test, may be made available to all students on the course.

 What staff cannot do with this data

 You may not extract the data from the VLE and hold it elsewhere in a potentially insecure area.